-Our team of expert paddlers have been paddling for over a decade and regularly conduct research on the latest and greatest in SUP technology.
-We personally got our hands on more than 20 incredible paddle boards and paddled them on alpine lakes and the Pacific Ocean off the coast of California, surfed along the rugged Oregon coast, and cruised on rivers and the ocean in Hawaii to get a feel for how each of these boards performs in a variety of conditions.
-Below are our top picks.
+Our team of expert paddlers has been paddling for over a decade and regularly conduct research on the latest and greatest in SUP technology, testing inflatable paddle boards (iSUPs), traditional hardboards, and surf SUPs, so there’s something for everyone on our list.
+For this review, we got our hands on more than 20 incredible paddle boards and paddled them on alpine lakes and the Pacific Ocean off the coast of California, surfed along the rugged Oregon coast, cruised on rivers, and paddled the ocean in Hawaii to get a feel for how each of these boards performs in a variety of conditions.

 Comparison Table | How We Tested | Buyer’s Guide